ruuda/blog/posts/the-yaml-document-from-hell.md

 title: The yaml document from hell
 date: 2023-01-02
 minutes: ?
-synopsis: As a data format, YAML is an extremely complicated and has many footguns.
+synopsis: As a data format, yaml is an extremely complicated and has many footguns.
 In this post I explain some of those pitfalls by means of an example.
 run-in: For a data format
 ---